synapse

 2. Testing and Diagnosis

-Diagnostically, POTS is defined as a sustained heart rate increment of >30 beats/minute within 10 minutes of standing in the absence of orthostatic hypotension (the blood pressure does not decrease by more than 20/10 mmHg).
-This may be accompanied by symptoms of cerebral hypoperfusion and autonomic overactivity that are relived by lying down.
+Diagnostically, POTS is defined as a sustained heart rate increment of >30 beats/minute within 10 minutes of standing without orthostatic hypotension (the blood pressure does not decrease by more than 20/10 mmHg).
+This may be accompanied by symptoms of cerebral hypoperfusion and autonomic overactivity that are relieved by lying down.

 3. Treatment